port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/examples.md

 ## Mapping projects and issues

-In the following example you will ingest your GitLab projects and their issue to Port, you may use the following Port blueprint definitions and integration configuration:
+In the following example you will ingest your GitLab projects and their issues to Port, you may use the following Port blueprint definitions and integration configuration:

 <MicroserviceBlueprint/>